 Immersive learning environments provide new and unique ways in which to learn about a new culture [6].
-High-fidelity graphics, sound, and first-person perspectives make it possible to simulate the tangible aspects of a specific culture (e.g., dress, gestures) and provide more authentic practice environments than may otherwise be feasible using more traditional approaches like live role-play or media-based approaches.
+High-fidelity graphics, sound, and first-person perspectives make it possible to simulate many tangible aspects of a specific culture (e.g., dress, gestures) and provide more authentic practice environments than may otherwise be feasible using more traditional live role-play and media-based approaches.
 Further, recent advances in artificial intelligence (AI) and cognitive modeling now permit rich modeling of emotions, language, tasks, and more [11].
-When built with cultural accuracy, these models
+When built with cultural accuracy, these models (and the resulting virtual humans) may open new avenues for teaching the cognitive and interpersonal aspects of learning about different cultures.